manlaya/gridmarthe/README.md

 ## Authors and acknowledgment

-J.P.
-Vergnes and A. Manlay
+A. Manlay and J.P.
+Vergnes, (c) BRGM

 ## References